-The wonderful work of Brene Brown and Glennon Doyle Melton has brought some much-needed attention to our essential vulnerability, which in Voice Dialogue is an inner self called the Vulnerable Child.
+The work of Brene Brown and Glennon Doyle has brought much-needed attention to our essential vulnerability, which in Voice Dialogue is an inner self called the Vulnerable Child.
 This Vulnerable Inner Child is who we all are at birth.
-Discover how to re-connect with your Inner Vulnerable Child, learn to care for it consciously, and reap the rewards – especially in your relationships.
+Discover how to re-connect with your Inner Vulnerable Child, learn to care for it consciously, and reap the rewards – particularly in your relationships and by reducing anxiety.

 The Vulnerable Inner Child is one of the most significant inner selves as it is who you were when you were born and so it holds the essence of your nature.
 It is also a self that most of us disown as we grow up, which leads to all kinds of problems.